PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 20:20:29
+Last updated: 2024-04-05 20:21:02
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: So that's it?
+A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky